 We will suggest a planning application is submitted if planning permission is required.
 This allows us to get full details of the work and consult any neighbours before making a decision.
 Once an application has been submitted it will be treated like any other application.
 It may be possible to make amendments or impose conditions which overcome the concerns of neighbours.

 If an application is not submitted we can serve an enforcement notice which requires the use of the land to stop and/or any buildings or structures that don't have planning permission to be removed.
 However if the unauthorised work isn't causing any harm then we may decide not to take enforcement action.
 The notice has to state what action we want taken and by what date.

 Notices can be challenged if they are inaccurate and you can appeal a planning enforcement notice.

 When conditions imposed on a planning permission are being disregarded we can serve a breach of condition notice on the developer or occupier.
 If this is not complied with, we can take legal action.

 We will advise the developer or occupier in writing of our decision and give them an opportunity to cease the breach before we serve the notice.
 You cannot appeal a breach of condition notice.

-In all cases we will inform the person who reported the unauthorised work and neighbours will be advised of any appeal against a notice.
-They will be able to make further comments to the Planning Inspector dealing with the case; however we cannot keep names and addresses confidential at this stage.
+In all cases, we will inform the person who reported the unauthorised work and neighbours will be advised of any appeal against a notice.
+They will be able to make further comments to the Planning Inspector dealing with the case; however, we cannot keep names and addresses confidential at this stage.

 Confirmation of no planning enforcement action

-If an interested party, such as a solicitor or owner, wishes to receive confirmation in writing from us either that no enforcement action will be taken following an investigation or that an enforcement notice will be withdrawn, we can confirmed this by letter for an administration fee of £88.
+If an interested party, such as a solicitor or owner, wishes to receive confirmation in writing from us either that no enforcement action will be taken following an investigation or that an enforcement notice will be withdrawn, we can confirm this by letter for an administration fee of £88.